Gavin Steingo Professor of Music

-Gavin Steingo is Professor and Director of Undergraduate Studies.
+Gavin Steingo is Professor in the Department of Music at Princeton University.
 He is also affiliated with the programs in Media and Modernity, African Studies, and Jazz Studies.
 Steingo’s research examines sound and music as fundamental features in the construction of global modernity, with research specializations in African music, sound studies, acoustic ecology, and music and philosophy.
 Methodologically, his work is united by a mode of inquiry where theory, history, and ethnography form part of a shared constellation.

 Steingo recently completed his second book, Interspecies Communication: Sound and Music Beyond Humanity, a comprehensive study of human attempts to communicate with non-humans in the modern era.
 Can humans communicate with animals—and to what extent?
 What kinds of communication are possible?
 And with what tools, theories, and mechanisms?
 Interspecies Communication explores answers to these questions, revealing how interspecies endeavors get caught up in some of humanity’s thorniest and most precious practices and concepts: language, beauty, spirituality, love, loneliness, and meaning itself.
 The book also shows that music is often used to mediate big questions about the human’s relationship to its various others.